hotpeperoncino/hufter/README.md

 Hufter is a tool for gathering, querying, and backtesting stock quote data.
 Utilizing the Yahoo Finance API, it  has an easy-to-use, declarative style with RESTful routes and flexible options.
 There are four main utilities in Hufter: real-time quotes, daily historical data, algorithm backtesting, and persistent quote data gathering through MongoDB.

 This fork changes the data format to yahoo's format.
+Because this does not use original fetching program from yahoo but use node-yahoo-finance library.
-And this fork changes the REST command to original one.
+And this fork changes the REST commands.
+The commands list shows.
-So most previous original description becomes obsolete.
+So the previous descriptions becomes obsolete.

 ### How to run